Baanaaana/pi-setup/README.md

 - After reboot:
   - All configurations will be active
   - The mouse cursor will be permanently hidden
+  - The screen will never blank or go to sleep
   - Use touchscreen or mouse movement to navigate

 ## License